avsarcs/TOYS/Deliverable 1 - 1st Iteration/Textual Use Case Descriptions and Tech Stack.md

 **Mantine UI**: This is the ready-made component library that we will use.
 We use this library in order to not "reinvent the wheel"; by using and customizing Mantine UI's components, we will be able to save a lot of time.
 Since Mantine UI is not a very popular component library like Bootstrap, we decided it would contribute to a unique look in our front-end.

 ## Data Analytics

-For the data analytics of our project, we will mainly use Python.
+**Python:** For the data analytics of our project, we will mainly use Python.
+We chose Python because of its variety of data manipulation libraries.
  For the guide-matching algorithm, we will use libraries such as Pandas and Numpy.
 Pandas library provides Dataframes and their related methods, which are helpful in manipulating and managing large amounts of data efficiently.
 Similarly, NumPy involves functionality to carry out advanced mathematical operations on large amounts of data with many fields.
 Matplotlib may be used for the visualization of graphs and tables, and Scikit-learn may be for various algorithms like guide-matching.
+Moreover, since web scraping from YÖK Atlas will be required, we will use the scraping framework BeautifulSoup.

 ## Back-end

-Java + Spring: Java is used because of it's ease of deployment through JAR files and my (Ruşen Ali Yılmaz, the back-end developer of our team) familiarity to it.
+**Java + Spring:** Java is used because of it's ease of deployment through JAR files and my (Ruşen Ali Yılmaz, the back-end developer of our team) familiarity to it.
 Spring/Springboot is used to host the API services of the project.
 It was chosen because it provides necessary functionality through annotation, reduces boilerplate code, and has a wide range of libraries and extensions that we can use in need.

-</br>We will also be using mongoDB for our database.
+**mongoDB:** We will also be using mongoDB for our database.
 We will host this on bare metal.
 Through JWT tokens and local mongoDB instance, a reasonable level of data security and privacy will be reached.